Office of Diversity, Equity, and Inclusion

 Our Mission

-The mission of the Office of Diversity, Equity, and Inclusion (ODEI) is to foster a culture of service, inclusion, and excellence.
+The mission of Diversity, Equity, and Inclusion (DEI) is to foster a culture of service, inclusion, and excellence.

 • We create a sense of belonging for all campus members